What is a LIT (Licensed Insolvency Trustee)?

 How A Licenced Insolvency Trustee Can Help You

-Licensed insolvency trustees are not-for-profit professionals who offer consulting services and legal assistance for those in financial difficulty.
+Licensed Insolvency Trustees are not-for-profit professionals who offer consulting services and legal assistance for those in financial difficulty.

 Most often, they are compassionate people who understand that you did not get into debt deliberately.